Daksh2060/custom-strlen-utf8/README.md

 ## How does it work?

 The regular 128 ASCII characters most people are familiar with are all represented via a single byte.
 This makes it simple for `strlen` to determine the character count of a string, as it just needs to count the number of bytes.
-UTF-8 vastly expands upon the ASCII table of characters by allowing characters to use up to 4 bytes, allowing us to encode our strings with over 1.1 million possible unicode characters and symbols.
+UTF-8 vastly expands upon the ASCII table of characters by allowing characters to use up to 4 bytes, allowing us to encode our strings with over 1.1 million possible Unicode characters and symbols.

 ![UTF-8 Encoding](images/utf8.png)